 Many people do take summertime for their vacations, though.
 So if it must be a summer visit, because of school vacations, etc., we have another suggestion!
 A great time for your travel to Tombstone Arizona is during the Monsoon season.

 The Monsoon Season essentially occupies July and August, often going into mid-September.
 Many days plentiful clouds help decrease temperatures.
 No constant sunshine = less heating up time!

 As the day progresses, more and more clouds build up.
 At some point they're quite likely to produce cooling thunderstorms.
-When rain starts, a good rainstorm - Arizona residents know it will cool down fast.
+When rain starts, we'll possibly get a good rainstorm.
+Arizona residents know it will cool down fast.
 Temperatures can drop 10 to 15 degrees within an hour!

-Finally - one other idea is to plan your travel for Tombstone's Special Events - when there are often things going on later into the evening.
+Finally, one other idea is to plan your travel for Tombstone's Special Events.
+That's when there are often things going on later into the evening.
 The lower the sun goes, the less the sun is heating the atmosphere.
-The heat of the day begins to dissipate pretty quickly - especially when there's clear skies.
-The temperatures immediately begin to drop with sundown - often up to 10 to 15 degrees!
+The heat of the day begins to dissipate pretty quickly.
+Especially when there are clear skies.
+The temperatures immediately begin to drop with sundown.
+Often up to 10 to 15 degrees!

 See more about Special Events next...